Using playing cards to store hidden data:

 111 111 (63): Not a character: End of the pack

 All except 4 letters are now encoded using two or fewer ones.
 No letters require four ones.
 We also have 16 unassigned numbers using three ones, and we can use them to assign common words and punctuation if we so wish.
 Not only does the new table provide us with more words, but also each word will use one less card than before.
-The extra unassigned numbers also allow the method to work properly with non-English alphabets containing more than 26 letters.
-Up to 42 letters of a non-English alphabet can be encoded using three ones or fewer.
-There are also more 6-bit numbers containing more ones that we could also use if we wanted.
+The extra unassigned numbers also allow the method to work properly with alphabets containing more than 26 letters.
+Up to 42 letters of an alphabet can be encoded using three ones or fewer.
+There are also more 6-bit numbers containing more ones that we could use if we wanted.

 Now, when we encode our message ("I am encoding text using some cards") using the 6-bit numbers, the binary numbers used will be as follows: (again, I have split each binary number into two parts to make it easier to read):